-This school year I read Mark Dever’s book Discipling with my youth ministry assistant.
+One book that is becoming a favorite ministry book of mine is Mark Dever’s book Discipling.
 This book contains useful information for youth ministries even though it was not directly written to youth pastors.

 In Chapter 7, Dever discusses the hard decision we have to make about who we are going to disciple.
 There are billions of people in the world, millions of people in our country, thousands of people in our surrounding area, and possibly hundreds of people in our churches.
 How do we decide who to give our time to disciple?

-Thankfully, in Chapter 7, it presents the reality that “You only have so much time in the week.
+Thankfully in Chapter 7 presents the reality that “You only have so much time in the week.
 You cannot disciple the whole church.”
 In this book, Dever then presents nine factors on how to decide who to disciple on pages 75-79.
 The nine factors are as followed:

 - Family Member